Neon Tommy - Q&A with Founder Marc Cooper

 A Q&A with Marc Cooper, the digital news director at the Annenberg School for Communication and Journalism at the University of Southern California.
 He founded Neon Tommy, a student-run news site that provides a hands-on news reporting and writing experience while serving up a range of web-only content.

-J-Lab Project Manager, Ari Pinkus, attended this week's Street Fight Summit 2011 in New York.
-Here's her report.
+J-Lab Project Manager, Ari Pinkus, attended this week’s Street Fight Summit 2011 in New York, learning that hyperlocal news is a complex and diverse field.
+Here’s her report.

 With funding from J-Lab's Networked Journalism initiative, The Pittsburgh Post-Gazette's editors set about to rethink, alongside others, how the organization could cover Marcellus Shale, a massive topic to their region.